karlwancl/Trady/README.md

             _dbIndicator = await Uow.IndicatorRepository.GetIndicatorAsync(_analyzable.GetType().Name, @params);
         }

-        // Retrieve all values from database for an equity with an indicator, you must also implement IPropertyTick interface for your value class protected override async Task<IEnumerable<IPropertyTick>> GetPropertyTicks()
+        // Retrieve all values from database for an equity with an indicator, you must also implement IValueTick interface for your value class protected override async Task<IEnumerable<IValueTick>> GetValueTicks()
             => await Uow.IndicatorRepository.GetValuesInDateTimeRangeAsync(_dbEquity, _dbIndicator, null, null);
     }